swefpifh/StreamAvatars_AutoSpeak/README.md

-# Stream Avatars - Auto Speaking for Avatar Bubble
+# Stream Avatars - Auto Speaking for Avatar's Bubble
 ##### :speech_balloon: Script for *Stream Avatars* by swefpifh#0026
 The purpose of this script is to allow the configurable appearance of stars to be retrieved.